-- You are allergic to the active substance or any of the other ingredients of this vaccine (listed in section 6). - You have had a blood clot occurring at the same time as having low levels of blood platelets (thrombosis with thrombocytopenia syndrome, TTS) after receiving any COVID-19 vaccine. - You have a previous diagnosis of capillary leak syndrome (a condition causing fluid leakage from small blood vessels).
+- You are allergic to the active substance or any of the other ingredients of this vaccine (listed in section 6). - You have had a blood clot occurring at the same time as having low levels of blood platelets (thrombosis with thrombocytopenia syndrome, TTS) after receiving COVID-19 Vaccine Janssen. - You have a previous diagnosis of capillary leak syndrome, (a condition causing fluid leakage from small blood vessels).